|

 intended but now earlier - took over services in Eastern Switzerland

 and in Southwestern Germany.
-THURBO now owns the former MThB main line
+THURBO owned the former MThB main line

-Wil-Weinfelden-Kreuzlingen, the rest of the network is owned by SBB.
+Wil-Weinfelden-Kreuzlingen, the rest of the network was owned by SBB.

 between Waldshut, Konstanz, Uznach and Altstätten.
 The operations of